stuffbymax/sysi/README.md

-# sysi Script (Overview made by AI aka the md/readme is "AI generated")
+# sysi Script

+README written by AI
+-
+what i use AI for
+-
+* readme
+* last option to ask
+* "debugin"
+-
+# why i use AI
+ * Because it can identify and predict potential issues, recommend solutions, and even execute debugging tasks, reducing the burden on developers and expediting the development lifecycle.

 ## Description
 The `sysi` is designed to provide comprehensive system information on Linux-based operating systems.
 It is meant to be a versatile tool that collects and displays essential details about the system's hardware, software, and usage statistics.